New Single-Family Demolition Notification Process

-- At the LPC meeting, the item appears on the consent agenda along with a staff-prepared summary of any easily-accessible historical information about the property, or historic survey results if available.
+- At the HPC meeting, the item appears on the consent agenda along with a staff-prepared summary of any easily-accessible historical information about the property, or historic survey results if available.
 Anyone wishing to speak about the item must request that it be pulled for discussion.

 - Within six months of submitting plans under step 2, owners must submit a New Single Family Dwelling permit application for the job site (subject to appropriate Planning, Zoning, and Building Code review).
 If a permit application is not received within the six-month period, a new notification period will be required.

 Note: Demolition permits for secondary structures on properties over fifty years of age are not subject to this demolition review process, but may still need to comply with the design review provisions of Chapter 14, Article IV of Municipal Code.

 *To be considered an "Alteration," a minimum of one full exterior elevation (wall) must be retained.
 If proposed demolition exceeds this limitation, the project shall be considered as a full demolition, and this notification process is required.
 (Building Services - Chief Building Official code interpretation memo dated 4/6/2023)